Installation and Running

 Python 3.9/3.10.
 Anaconda/miniconda is recommended. - if running in Apple ARM64 processors (M1, M1 Max, etc.), be sure to use a native ARM64 version.

 Clone the BabelBrain repository.
 The code can be run in a Python environment; consult examples of conda environment files in the repository.
-In macOS, you need a healthy XCode installation with command line tools installed.
+In macOS, a healthy XCode installation with command line tools is needed.
 For Linux, an LTS Ubuntu installation such as 20.04 with a CUDA installation.
 For Windows, Visual Studio 2019+ with CUDA 11.7+.

 Running